MonsterSkulls/MonsterSkulls/README.md

 hyello, we're a plural collective. we're also therian.
-We have TWO hosts, dont ask who the "original" is.
+We have TWO hosts, dont ask who the "original" is. we have a [renty page](https://rentry.co/MonsterSkulls) which has a list of some stuff we like
 - if our current character/skin has pronouns listed in their name, refer to us with those,
 - characters/skins with an ampersand (&) symbol or "plural" in the name are representative of headmates of ours
 - we have fictives, please be respectful to them and dont assume things about them (or us as a whole) based on their sources.